ryanbop/launtel_changey/README.md

 <h2>NBNCo Variables</h2>
 <h3>Service ID</h3>
-This is a 5 digit number (or at least mine is)
+This is a 5 digit number (or at least mine is)<br>
 $service_id = "12345"
 <h3>AVC ID</h3>
 This is your Active Virtual Circuit ID.
-I believe this links to your nbn Modem.
+I believe this links to your nbn Modem.<br>
 $avc_id = "AVC123456789012"
 <h3>Location ID</h3>
-This is your location ID, it links to your physical property?
+This is your location ID, it links to your physical property?<br>
 $location_id = "LOC123456789012"

 <h2>This is important</h2>